ddbj/www/_ddbj/metagenome-assembly-e.md

 ### 4\) MAG (DDBJ)  {#mag}

-Metagenomic assemblies (Metagenomic Assembly, MAG) predicted to be derived from taxonomically defined organisms should be submitted to DDBJ as genome entries of [ENV division](/ddbj/env-e.html).
+Metagenomic assemblies (Metagenome-Assembled Genomes, MAGs) predicted to be derived from taxonomically defined organisms should be submitted to DDBJ as genome entries of [ENV division](/ddbj/env-e.html).